Manual Infrastructure Deployment

 - Domain & Certificate: DNS zone and TLS certificate ready (for public access) or will use private DNS

 You must be authenticated to GCP CLI before running Terraform.
-Run gcloud auth login and verify with gcloud config get-value project.
+Run gcloud auth login and gcloud auth application-default login.
+Verify the active project with gcloud config get-value project.

 Deployment Phases